SusanEldhose/my-project-portfolio/projects/hemp-milk-frozen-dessert/README.md

+# Formulation and Study of a Frozen Dessert from Hemp Milk

-This repository presents the research and experimental development of a functional, plant-based frozen dessert formulated using hemp milk derived from Cannabis sativa seeds.
+A plant-based frozen dessert developed using hemp milk derived from *Cannabis sativa* seeds, focusing on formulation optimization, sensory quality, texture, and consumer acceptance.

+## Objective

-Objective: To evaluate the feasibility of hemp milk as a base for frozen desserts and optimize the formulation for improved sensory quality, texture, stability, and consumer acceptance.
+To evaluate the feasibility of hemp milk as a frozen dessert base and develop an optimized formulation with improved sensory and physicochemical properties.

+## Methodology

-Methodology: Hemp hearts were subjected to pre-treatment and milk extraction using a 1:10 hemp-to-water ratio, followed by pasteurization and frozen-dessert formulation.
-Eight experimental formulations (A–H) were developed through systematic variation of sweeteners, coconut cream, pectin, and glycerol monostearate (GMS).
-Formulations were evaluated through sensory assessment and melt-resistance testing.
+Hemp hearts were roasted, extracted at a 1:10 hemp-to-water ratio, strained, and pasteurized.
+Eight formulations (A–H) were developed by varying sweeteners, coconut cream, pectin, and GMS, followed by sensory and melt-resistance evaluation.

+## Key Results

-Key Results: Roasting of hemp hearts improved flavour and reduced undesirable hay-like and beany notes.
-Among the formulations, Sample H demonstrated the best overall performance, with improved creamy texture, scoop stability, melt resistance, and sensory acceptability.
-It showed a 66% improvement in texture score and a 31.7% increase in overall liking compared with the baseline formulation.
+Sample H showed improved flavour, creamy texture, scoop stability, and melt resistance.
+It achieved a **66% improvement in texture score** and **31.7% higher overall liking** compared with the baseline formulation.

+## Conclusion

+The study demonstrated the potential of hemp milk as a viable base for developing an acceptable plant-based frozen dessert.